youmichoi93/CSS-Only-Tabbed-Content/README.md

-a slider with pure CSS
-a tab with  pure CSS
+a slider and a tab with pure CSS.